This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Ready to serve up a meal of sous vide roast beef everyone will remember?
 Make a beautiful, perfectly marbled ribeye roast sous vide style with garlic rosemary butter and an unbelievable Prime Rib Au Jus, and you’ll be talking about it for weeks to come!
 This is the perfect Christmas dinner!

-Why You’ll Love Sous Vide Prime Rib
+Why You’ll Love Prime Rib Sous Vide

 Let’s face it, prime rib is an intimidatingly expensive cut of meat, and nothing in the world feels worse than spending money on a fancy cut only to mistakenly overcook it.
 The sous vide method takes out any chance of risk!
 It will cook to exactly the right temperature no matter what, so it’s practically impossible for your prime rib dinner to turn out wrong.

-It’s set-and-forget.
+It’s set-and-forget

 Seriously, a set-and-forget prime rib.
 It sounds too good to be true, but with my sous vide style prime rib recipe, it’ll be the easiest part of dinner to prepare.
 Plus, that leaves you plenty of time for sides!

-It’s the juiciest prime rib ever!
+It’s the juiciest prime rib ever

-Prime Rib Sous Vide Ingredients
+Sous Vide Prime Rib Roast Ingredients

 - Kosher salt: You’ll want to use a nice flaky salt like sea salt or Kosher salt.
-The larger crystals cling to the meat more easily than table salt and have a much better flavor.
+The larger crystals cling to the meat more efficiently than table salt and have a much better flavor.

 - Garlic powder: Garlic powder will work out much better for this recipe than raw garlic.
 Trust me, I’ve tried both!
-Garlic cloves don’t tend to cook as well in the sous vide machine, and can leave the beef too strongly flavored with that raw garlic tang.
+Garlic cloves don’t tend to cook as well in the sous vide machine and can leave the beef too strongly flavored with that raw garlic tang.

-How to Sous Vide Prime Rib Roast
+How to Sous Vide Prime Rib

 1: Season Beef